italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 For an equipment to be understood and used by a control system, the detailed information on capabilities must be in machine interpretable statements (to the degree necessary for any particular function to be carried out).
 These machine interpretable statements may be in the form of software, but preferably should be in the form of data (information) and ideally in a standardised language.

 In this document, the term Manifest is used for the collection of information, appropriately structured and interrelated, that describes the capabilities of a pluggable.
-In other terminology spaces the Manifest may be considered to be a Specification, a profile,etc.
+In other terminology spaces the Manifest may be considered to be a Specification, a profile, etc.

 It should be noted that any equipment could have a Manifest describing its capabilities and the manifest may be broken down into units that can be referenced and reused, i.e., the definition can be modular.